palumbou/another_nixos_configurations_template/nixos_configs_template/common/README.md

 - **`kde_packages.nix`**
   Additional programs enhancing the KDE Plasma environment.
 This file is automatically imported if you choose KDE in `gui/kde.nix`.
 - **`syncthing.nix`**
   Configuration for **Syncthing**.
-Read the file for the changes to be reported.
+Read the file for more information.
 - **`workstation_packages_services.nix`**
   Packages and services potentially useful for all users on a workstation host.